iann0036/tf-cfn-provider/docs/providers/azurerm/ApplicationGateway.md

 `Name` - (Required) The name of the Backend Address Pool.

+`Fqdns` - (Optional) A list of FQDN's which should be part of the Backend Address Pool.

-`FqdnList` - (Optional) A list of FQDN's which should be part of the Backend Address Pool.
+`FqdnList` - (Optional **Deprecated**) A list of FQDN's which should be part of the Backend Address Pool.
+This field has been deprecated in favour of `Fqdns` and will be removed in v2.0 of the AzureRM Provider.

+`IpAddresses` - (Optional) A list of IP Addresses which should be part of the Backend Address Pool.

-`IpAddressList` - (Optional) A list of IP Addresses which should be part of the Backend Address Pool.
+`IpAddressList` - (Optional **Deprecated**) A list of IP Addresses which should be part of the Backend Address Pool.
+This field has been deprecated in favour of `IpAddresses` and will be removed in v2.0 of the AzureRM Provider.

 ### BackendHttpSettings Properties